tsumansapkota/tsumansapkota.github.io/_posts/2020-06-06-Perceptron-to-DeepNeuralNets.md

 $$P(y) = \hat{y}^y (1-\hat{y})^{(1-y)} \tag{4}$$

 Our goal is to output the correct probability value given the data.
 This means that we want to maximize the likelihood of the above function.
-Likelihood function measures how likely the given data points are likely to have come from the modelled probability distribution (equation 3 in our case).
+Likelihood function measures how likely are the given data points to have come from the modelled probability distribution (equation 3 in our case).

 For each data point $$\boldsymbol{x_i}$$,